Our biggest train repair centre

 Inspecting rolling stock with drones

-Atelier 57 is highly compact—only half the size of the buildings it replaced—and has a usable height of 12.5 metres, leaving plenty of room for technicians to inspect TGV roofs with drones.
+Atelier 57 is ultra-compact—only half the size of the buildings it replaced—and has a usable height of 12.5 metres, leaving plenty of room to inspect TGV roofs with drones.

 Manual inspections (and construction of the temporary catwalks needed to carry them out) are now a thing of the past.
-Immediate payoff:
+That has made a big difference:

 - maintenance work is less gruelling

 - workers are more efficient.
-Drone pilots can inspect four to five coaches a day, a sharp increase over one per day under the old system
+Drone pilots can inspect 4-5 coaches a day, a sharp increase over 1 per day under the old system

 - data gathered by drones is more reliable